anaProdigy/Music-Events-Map/README.md

 This full stack project focused on developing an API-based web page integrating complex SQL queries from a node-postgres database, complete with a user-frienly UI/UX design.

-The back-end ...
+The back-end: Node.js, Express.js

-THe front-end (boostrap, font awesome, daysjs, etc)
+THe front-end: JQuery, Leaflet Maps API, Boostrap, Font Awesome, Daysjs

 ## Features